Don’t let anxiety stay on top. Hypnotherapy could help you to let it go.

 That doesn’t, of course, mean that you have to put up with anxiety forever.
 It simply means that this is where we are, right now, and fighting against it in a self-critical manner just isn’t going to work for you.
 It hasn’t worked so far, has it!?
 A different approach is needed.
 I could help you to find a new way to deal with it, to befriend it, to kill it with kindness.

 I’ll teach you a different approach which will help you to leave it behind you forever.
 I’ve used this approach with hundreds of people in Reading, Oxford, London, Wallingford and Thame.
-Hypnotherapy has helped them and it can help you too.
+Hypnotherapy for anxiety has helped people in Oxfordshire, Berkshire and beyond.
+It can help you too.
+Just get in touch and we can discuss how hypnotherapy could help you with your anxiety, whether it’s situational anxiety specific to certain situations or is a more general anxiety disorder.

 After all, as the video shows, anxiety is trying to help Here’s how: